InstanceBEV: Unifying Instance and BEV Representation for 3D Panoptic Segmentation

-\textbf{Temporal modeling.} As shown in Figure \ref{fig:temporal}, we validate the effectiveness of temporal modeling.
-Experimental results indicate that as more temporal frames are incorporated, our sampling \& mixing strategy effectively fuses temporal features, leading to a steady improvement in model performance.
-With an 8-frame input, temporal modeling performance is saturated.
-As more than 8 frames are added, the model tends to focus on static objects.
+\textbf{The Efficency of IB-BiXAttn.} The number of instance queries plays a critical role in balancing the attention computation complexity and overall model performance.
+We conduct ablation studies to investigate the impact of the number of instance queries on both accuracy and inference latency.
+As shown in Table~\ref{tab: query ablation}, performance begins to saturate as the number of queries approaches 100 and peaks at 200 queries.
+Notably, our proposed instance-level dimensionality-reduced attention demonstrates sustained real-time performance as the number of queries increases.
+Even with 200 instance queries, the inference latency of update both instance and BEV queries only increase to 3.28\,ms, which demonstrate the real-time global modeling.

-\textbf{Comparison of Occupancy Head.} We progressively upsample and reduce the number of channels to ensure that ResNet and Channel-to-Height have comparable size and complexity for ablation experiments.
-In the BEV perspective, a single BEV pillar typically contains no more than two object categories.
-Therefore, using BEV features as part of the voxel representation is a reasonable choice.
-Experimental results in table \ref{tab:decoder ablation} demonstrate that our Height-Aware Occupancy Decoder achieves significant performance improvements.As illustrated in the figure \ref{fig:decoder ablation}, our designed occupancy head effectively enhances the voxel reconstruction capability for small and less distinguishable objects.
+\textbf{Temporal Modeling.} As shown in Figure~\ref{fig:temporal}, we validate the effectiveness of our temporal modeling strategy.
+Experimental results indicate that as more temporal frames are incorporated, our sampling and mixing approach effectively fuses temporal features, resulting in consistent performance improvements.
+With 8 input frames, the model performance reaches saturation, suggesting the sufficiency of temporal context under our fusion strategy.